andewx/gofft/README.md

 ## Why
 Most existing FFT libraries in Go allocate temporary arrays with O(N) additional space.
 This is less-than-ideal when you have arrays of length of 2<sup>25</sup> or more, where you quickly end up allocating gigabytes of data and dragging down the FFT calculation to a halt.

-This code is much faster than major existing fft libraries while reducing memory usage and remaining in pure Go.

 Additionally, the new convolution functions have significant utility for projects I've written or am planning.